Shyam-Has-Your-Anomaly-Mitigated/Emul/Orgasm/dna_syntax.md

 needs to include `"`, the alphabet, numbers, ETC; escape characters will be supported for significant whitespace, or whatever it's called

 the first list also needs case (in)sensitivity, which should include unicode equivalents/sensitivity; probably `s`, `i`, `u`, ETC

+the transpiler only needs to take a list similar to the first list to generate a new `.dna` file; from there, the user can edit the `.dna` file
+<br>it should be possible to provide the directory, and an alternative `.dna` file, for the transpiler to generate a new directory matching the alternative `.dna` file